microsoft/rushstack-websites/websites/rushjs.io/docs/pages/developer/modifying_package_json.md

 The [npm-check-updates](https://www.npmjs.com/package/npm-check-updates) tool will work to upgrade individual projects in a Rush repo, as long as you remember to run `rush update` afterwards (instead of `npm install`).

-_NOTE: Support for PNPM workspaces is [coming very soon](https://github.com/microsoft/rushstack/pull/1938); with this feature enabled, the [pnpm update](https://pnpm.js.org/en/cli/update) command can be used for bulk upgrades._
+_NOTE: Support for PNPM workspaces is [already available](https://github.com/microsoft/rushstack/pull/1938); with this feature enabled, the [pnpm update](https://pnpm.js.org/en/cli/update) command can be used for bulk upgrades._